subwaymatch/aaei-textbook/content/collections-and-loops.md

 Dictionaries are another important collection type in Python.
 They store data in key-value pairs, allowing you to quickly retrieve values based on their associated keys.

 :::{tip} Why are they called dictionaries?

 Dictionaries are named after real-world dictionaries, where you look up a word (the key) to find its definition (the value).
-Similarly, in a Python dictionary, you use a key to access its corresponding value.
+Similarly, in a Python dictionary, you use a key (like "Cost" or "Salvage Value") to access its corresponding value.

 :::

 ---